 Pine pellets are generally safe for use by cats.
-You just need to make sure that the pellets are treated to remove the phenol found in pine oil, contain no chemical additives, are made from untreated wood, and contain nothing other than 100% natural wood.
+You just need to make sure that the pellets are treated to remove the phenol found in pine oil, contain no chemical additives, are made from untreated wood, and contain nothing other than 100% natural wood fibers.

 Wood pellets specifically made and marketed for use as cat litter, like Feline Pine or Simply Pine, will always be safe for your pet.

 But if you’re considering using horse bedding or wood stove pellets as litter, you’ll first want to make sure they’re safe.
 Contact the manufacturer to make sure that their pellets contain no potentially harmful additives and are kiln dried to remove phenol.

 - The potential dangers of wood pellets for cats

 - What wood pellets are safe to use as cat litter?

 - Are wood pellets good for cat litter?

 The potential dangers of wood pellets for cats

 Using the wrong wood pellets with your cat can cause some serious health complications.
 If you’re going to use wood stove or horse bedding pellets as litter, it’s important to understand the risks so you can do so safely.